apache/nuttx/configs/olimex-lpc-h3131/README.txt

 Image Download to ISRAM
 =======================

   Assuming that you already have the FTDI driver installed*, then here is the are the steps that I use for loading new code into the LPC-H3131:

-- Create the bootloader binary, nuttx.lpc, as described above.
+  1. Create the bootloader binary, nuttx.lpc, as described above.

-- With the power off, set the boot jumpers to enable booting from UART.
+  2. With the power off, set the boot jumpers to enable booting from UART.
      The boot jumpers are the block of three jumper just in-board from the JTAG connector; Jumper pair 1-2 is the pair furthest from the JTAG
      connector:

        1-2: Closed
        3-4: Closed
        5-6: Open

-- Connected the LPC-H3131 using the FTDI USB port (not the lpc3131 USB port) This will power up the LPC-H3131 and start the bootloader.
+  3. Connected the LPC-H3131 using the FTDI USB port (not the lpc3131 USB port) This will power up the LPC-H3131 and start the bootloader.

-- Start a terminal emulator (such as TeraTerm) at 115200 8NI.
+  4. Start a terminal emulator (such as TeraTerm) at 115200 8NI.

-- Reset the LPC-H3131 and you should see:
+  5. Reset the LPC-H3131 and you should see:

        LPC31xx READY FOR PLAIN IMAGE>

-- Send the nuttx.lpc file and you should see:
+  6. Send the nuttx.lpc file and you should see:

        Download finished

   That will load the NuttX binary into ISRAM and attempt to execute it.

   *See the LPC313x documentation if you do not have the FTDI driver installed.

+  TeraTerm Note:  This is how to send a file from TeraTerm.
+It is essentially step 6 exploded in more detail for the case of TeraTerm:

+  1. Start the ROM bootloader as described above.

+  2. At the "LPC31xx READY FOR PLAIN IMAGE>" prompt, open the File menu and select the "Send File..." option.

+  3. Select the file to send,

+  4. Before "Open" -ing the file MAKE SURE TO CHECK THE "Binary" BOX!
+This has cost me a few hours a few times because I forget to do this.
+The program will NOT RUN is sent non-binary.

+     [NO, I am not SHOUTING.
+I am just making sure that I never forget to do this again].

+  5. "Open"-ing the file will send it to the ROM bootloader.

+  6. You should see "Download finished" from the bootloader followed immediately by any serial console output from your program.

 Using OpenOCD and GDB
 =====================